-IoT Alliance Australia (IoTAA) is the peak industry body representing the Internet of Things (IoT) in Australia.
-Over 500 participating organisations and 1000 individual participants are working to accelerate the adoption of IoT across the Australian economy and society.
+IoT Alliance Australia (IoTAA) is the peak industry body representing the Internet of Things (IoT) in Australia, with over 500 participating organisations and 1000 individual participants.
+Our mission is to accelerate the adoption of IoT in Australia to improve our competitive advantage and benefit society.

 We see a thriving future for Australia and the world by connecting data, devices, people, processes and things to the Internet.
 It helps people make better and more informed decisions to get the best possible outcomes and ultimately helps boost Australia’s future success, productivity, competitiveness, jobs, and the economy.

 Now is the time for industry, government, citizens, and academia to seize the opportunities for economic growth and social benefit afforded by the Internet of Things.

 IoT Alliance Australia Workstreams – where it happens